BhaskarBVV/BhaskarBVV/readme.md

 - 📫 How to reach me **bhaskar.nv7@gmail.com**

-- ⚡ Fun fact **I hate Gramatical subjects but I know a lot of languages**
+- ⚡ Fun fact **I hate Grammatical subjects but I know a lot of languages**

 ## 🚀 Languages and Tools: